Vladboy2/EECS3401FinalProject/README.md

 ![Screenshot 2024-03-24 224730](https://github.com/Vladboy2/EECS3401FinalProject/assets/77248716/6aee6b49-f1b5-4863-a690-f069bbb5667d)

 ## Conclusion
 The models weren't able to determine a close enough rating to the actual rating of each respective movie or show in the testing set.
-This can be a number of things, such other variables and attributes not considered in training the models.
+This can be due to a number of factors, such as other variables and attributes not considered in training the models.
 With more research this can be corrected.
-Overall, this shows that movies and shows are still very much subjectif and no number of factors can predict what viewers might rate a movie or show to be.
+Overall, this shows that movies and shows are still very much subjective and no number of factors can predict what viewers might rate a movie or show to be.